twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 [![[20230417_111145.jpg]]

 #### STP Port States: (ALL PORTS GO THROUGH THESE PHASES)
-- Blocked (20s)
+Blocked (20s)
-	- Blocked port, but able to recieve BPDUs -> still up for redundnacy
-	- Stable state listening for BPDUs/ does not forward Data
+    - Blocked port, but able to receive BPDUs -> still up for redundancy    - Stable state listening for BPDUs/ does not forward Data
 - Listening (15s)
-	- Blocked , but communicating via BPDUs
+    - Blocked, but communicating via BPDUs
-	- Tansitional state, listening and sending BPDUs
+    - Transitional state, listening, and sending BPDUs
 - Learning (15s)
-	- Blocked, but allowing traffic to populate MAC table
+    - Blocked, but allowing traffic to populate the MAC table
     - Transitional state, listening/ sending BPDUs, Learns MAC address but does not forward data
 - Forwarding
     - Normal forwarding port
     - stable state listening/sending BPDUs + Forwards data.

 - WE CAN SKIP THE 50 SECONDS THIS PROCESS TAKES BY PROGRAMMING OUR PORTS TO SKIP BLOCKED, LEARNING, AND LISTEN PHASE. - Spanning tree Portfast